-The risks and uncertainties described in this MD&A are those the Company currently believes to be material, but they are not the only ones it faces.
-If any of the following risks, or any other risks and uncertainties that the Company has not yet identified or that it currently considers not to be material, actually occur or become material, the Company's business, guidance, prospects, financial condition, results of operations and cash flows and consequently the price of the subordinate voting shares could be materially and adversely affected.
-Furthermore, all of the risk factors listed below have been or may be exacerbated by the COVID-19 pandemic and its impact on the global economy and the Company's operations.
+The risks and uncertainties described in this Annual Information Form are those the Company currently believes to be material, but they are not the only ones it faces.
+If any of the following risks, or any other risks and uncertainties that the Company has not yet identified or that it currently considers not to be material, actually occur or become material, the Company's business, guidance, prospects, financial condition, results of operations and cash flows and consequently the price of the Subordinate Voting Shares could be materially and adversely affected.